In this article:

 If your needs are more intensive following a hospital stay or health event, you may also be eligible for the Restorative Care Pathway, which provides up to 16 weeks of dedicated Allied Health support.

-What does an occupational therapist home care assessment involve?
+What does an occupational therapist's home care assessment involve?

-For more on what the AT-HM scheme covers, read our related articles on assistive technology and staying independent at home and home modifications through Support at Home.
+For more on what the AT-HM scheme covers, read our related articles on assistive technology, staying independent at home, and home modifications through Support at Home.

 Do I need a GP referral to access Allied Health at home?